sebastianRytel/MoviesLibrary/README.md

 <details>
     <summary>Click here to see general information about application!</summary>
         <br>
         Movies Library is an web app which allows user to store information about his favourite movies.
-Search features uses IMBD API for looking information about the movie.
+Search features uses IMBD API (movie data base - >https://www.imdb.com/) for looking information about the movie.
 The amount of data pulled from IMBD is limited by the API.
 The API itself is free and is taken from RapidApi hub.
         </br>
         App allows user to perform following actions:
         <ul>